Mohit-Kundu-1/Linear-Regression_model/README.md

 We will be implementing both the approaches here.

-This repository is to implement linear regression algorithm without the use of scikit-learn python library.
+This repository is to implement linear regression algorithm without the use of scikit-learn python library